Luzker/pyMod/README.md

 You won't find a None type returned by a function calling: if nothing is returned you will find an empty tuple.

-!!replace self attribute.
-in this version of ModularObj you will make an object by "join" two or more instanced object. this obj will be destroyed after function execution.
+replace self attribute in function call. in this version of ModularObj self is an object made by "join" two or more instanced class. this obj will be destroyed after function execution.
 ```
 [file d]